 has devoted much of his musical life to conducting and supervising music for film and television as well as performing film and classical music in concert halls and on recordings.
 He is in his twenty-second season as Principal Pops Conductor of Orange County's Pacific Symphony, his eighth with the Chicago Symphony Orchestra concert series "Friday Night at the Movies" and holds the permanent title of Permanent Pops Conductor Laureate with the Dallas Symphony.
 Richard joined MGM in 1984, supervising music for film and television for 18 years and has coached various actors in musical roles, including Jack Nicholson, Dudley Moore, and Tom Hanks.

-is Manager of Special Collections at the Academy of Motion Picture Arts and Sciences' Margaret Herrick Library in Beverly Hills.
+is Head of Special Collections at the Academy of Motion Picture Arts and Sciences' Margaret Herrick Library in Beverly Hills.
 For more than 15 years he was involved in film music, from music preparation to creating symphonic orchestrations and concert suites.
 He compiled and edited the extensive "Film and Television Music: A Guide to Books, Articles, and Composer Interviews" (Scarecrow Press, 2011) (see Resources & Links) and several other film reference books.

 has scored an impressive number of features in virtually every genre.
 Following a B.A. degree and post-graduate studies in music, Chris moved to L.A in 1980.
 Young likes to say that he has two distinct sides: one that is attracted to the abstract ideas of 20th Century music, and the other that is constantly striving to write "The great American tune."
 That dichotomy has served him well as the composer of almost 100 films including Hellraiser, Wonder Boys, and Spiderman 3.
 Young has taught a film scoring class at University of Southern California for over 10 years, was a 2-term President of The Film Music Society and President of the Madrid Film Music Festival.
 Nominated and honored for a variety of awards, including Composer of the Year by the International Film Music Critics Association in 2009.